-Nature of risk Cause and effect Risk rating: Mitigating actions Cause: Any force majeure resulting from such events as a pandemic, civil unrest, labour action, a cyberattack, a radical disruption of the power or fuel supply or a radical disruption of our supply chain, including through armed robbery by organised criminal syndicates.
+Nature of risk Cause and effect Risk ratin Mitigating actions Cause: Any force majeure resulting from such events as a pandemic, civil unrest, labour action, a cyberattack, a radical disruption of the power or fuel supply or a radical disruption of our supply chain, including through highjacking or armed robbery by organised criminal syndicates.
 Effect: Any of these factors could lead to the cessation of operations, a critical loss of revenue or business failure.
 Armed robbery could also result in staff, visitors or bystanders being injured or killed.
-RITICAL (2022: CRITICAL) Many of the factors that have the potential to impact on our ability to operate are beyond our immediate control, but we proactively plan for the eventualities listed here and have policies in place to mitigate their effects should they occur.
+Many of the factors that have the potential to impact on our ability to operate are beyond our immediate control, but we proactively plan for known risks and possible eventualities, and have policies in place to mitigate their effects should they occur.
 We also educate our staff about the risks to the Group and to them as individuals, and encourage or enable them to take whatever preventative measures may be within their control.
-Business interruption We have a well-defined crisis management policy, which is reviewed annually and which will come into effect if we have to declare a force majeure for any reason.
-We proactively manage the risk of armed robbery by maintaining high-security measures at all of our operational facilities and offices.
-Our vehicles are also protected by state- of-the-art monitoring and tracking systems.
-We adhere to all collective bargaining procedures and agreements and in the event of a strike - whether protected or not - our crisis management policy will be applied.
-We constantly review our IT risk in accordance with international best practice and in cooperation with local and international partners.
+9 We have a well-defined business continuity plan, which is reviewed annually and which will come into effect if we have to declare a force majeure for any reason. of our supply chain, including through highjacking or armed robbery by organised criminal We proactively manage the risk of armed robbery by maintaining high-security measures at all of our operational facilities and offices.
+Our vehicles are also protected by state-of-the-art monitoring and tracking systems. could lead to the cessation of We adhere to all collective bargaining procedures and agreements and in the event of a strike - whether protected or not - our crisis management policy will be applied. revenue or business failure.
+Armed robbery could also result in staff, visitors or bystanders We constantly review our IT risk in accordance with international best practice and in cooperation with local and international partners.
 An IT crisis management policy is in place and this will be applied immediately in the event of a cyberattack.
-We have implemented a R12 million on-site hybrid solar power system to mitigate the risk of ongoing loadshedding or catastrophic power failure.
-We have a policy of maintaining strategic stocks of raw materials and a diversified supply chain in order to mitigate the risk of disruptions to our supply chains.
+We have implemented a R60 million on-site hybrid solar power system to mitigate the risk of ongoing loadshedding or catastrophic power failure. - - We have a policy of maintaining strategic stocks of raw materials and a diversified supply chain in order to mitigate the risk of disruptions to our supply chains.